Boris-Badrov/techtonic22-docker/docs/index.md

 docker pull hello-world
 ```

+!!!
+Note
-#### Should receive input to indicate Docker is working correctly.
+    Should receive input to indicate Docker is working correctly.
+!!!
+Warning
-#### If you receive 'Permission Denied' on the 'pull' command then you'll need to prefix it with 'sudo'.
+    If you receive 'Permission Denied' on the 'pull' command then you'll need to prefix it with 'sudo'.